Operators in analyses and filters

 4. Regular expression - Choose this option when you want to check if the value of an event parameter or attribute matches a regular expression.

-5. In and Not in - With these operators, you can check the string-type attribute or parameter against a comma-separated list of strings.
+6. In array and Not in array - With these operators, you can check the string-type attribute or parameter against a comma-separated list of strings.
 The parameter/attribute value must be an exact match to one of the strings.

 Examples: